alpnix/scrapista/README.md

 # Scrapista
 Scrapista helps with scraping datasets from some of the most popular websites such as Wikipedia, Amazon, etc.

+You can view the full documentation here: https://scrapista.readthedocs.io/en/latest/ or take a quick look at the essentials of scraping with Scrapista below.

 ## Installation
 ---